Andon-A/Pi-M42-Camera/README.md

 The following are used, but not necessary for the camera functions:
 - [SFTP to access files](https://pimylifeup.com/raspberry-pi-ftp/)
+- [RPI Backlight](https://github.com/linusg/rpi-backlight).
+You'll need to do some setup for it to work.

 I've also done the following:
 - Cleaned up startup for a faster boot.
 I used [this tutorial](https://singleboardbytes.com/637/how-to-fast-boot-raspberry-pi.htm) for some cleaning.
 I didn't go to extreme, but every bit helps.